auth-xyz/sshman/README.md

 cd sshman/

 chmod +x sshman.py # Lets you do ./sshman.py instead of having to run python3 sshman.py, etc.
+sudo ln -s /path/to/sshman/sshman.py /usr/bin/sshman # lets you use sshman in whatever directory you are

 ## Basic usage:
 # to create a session you can do: